ZionDevelopers/sui-scoreboard/README.md

-sui-scoreboard-for-exsto
+SUI Scoreboard V3 for Exsto
 ========================

-SUI Scoreboard for Exsto
+SUI Scoreboard V3 for Exsto ported by Nexus